TooJuicyNCh3wy/Java-notes/Andy's Notes.md

 - Class Abstraction is seperation of class implementation from the use of a class. the details of implementation from the use of a class.
 The details of implementation are encapsulated and hidden from the user.
 This is known as class encapsuation

 # Chapter I - Intro to Computers, Programs & Java
-## I.I - Intro
-What is Programming?
-- Programming
-  - To create/develop software
-    - Also called Program
-  - In basic terms,
-    - Software contains instructions that tell a computer–or a computerized device–what to do.

-Software
-- Its all around you
-- Ofc you expect to find and use software on a personal computer
-- It also plays a role in running
-  - Airplanes
-  - Cars
-  - Cell phones
-    - Android Specifically
-  - EVEN TOASTERS
-- On your personal computer
-  - You use word processors
-    - To write documents
-  - Web browsers
-    - To explore the internet
-  - Email Programs
-    - To send and receive messages

 [W3 Schools](https://github.com/aalons012/Java-notes/blob/main/W3%20Schools/1%20-%20Java%20Tutorial/02%20-%20Intro.md)

 -----------------------------